Skip to main content

 1. Open DevTools, find any console errors

-2. Add a console.log to track when items are added
+2. Add a console.log to track when messages are sent

-3. Extension: Add a "remove one" button for each order item
+3. Extension: Add a "delete" button for each message

 </div>